 Nintendo 64 (N64)

-The CPU has an internal 24KB level 1 cache, and does not have a L2 cache.
-The processor is built on a 0.35-micron technical process and contains 4.6 million transistors.
+The CPU has an internal level 1 cache of 24 KB, and no L2 cache.
+The processor is created on a 0.35-micron process technology and contains 4.6 million transistors.
 The chip has an aluminum heatsink for passive cooling.

-The graphics and sound processing tasks are performed by SGI's 64-bit Reality Co-Processor (RCP).
-The RCP is a 62.5 MHz chip, internally divided into two main components - the "Reality Drawing Processor" (RDP) and the "Reality Signal Processor" (RSP).
-The components communicate with each other over a 128-bit bus with a bandwidth of 1.0 GB/s.
+Graphics and sound processing tasks are performed by a 64-bit SGI development co-processor called the "Reality Co-Processor" (RCP).
+The RCP is a 62.5 MHz chip, divided internally into two main components, the "Reality Drawing Processor" (RDP) and the "Reality Signal Processor" (RSP).
+The components communicate with each other via a 128-bit bus with a bandwidth of 1.0 GB/s.
 The RSP is an 8-bit integer vector processor based on the MIPS R4000.
-It is programmable in microcode, which allows for significant changes in the functionality of the processor, if required, for different types of work, accuracy and load.
-RSP performs geometric transformations, clipping, lighting calculations, triangle processing, and has a throughput of approximately 100,000 polygons per second.
+It is microcode-programmable, allowing the processor's functionality to be greatly modified, if required, for different types of work, accuracy, and loading.
+RSP performs geometric transformations, cropping, lighting calculations, triangle processing, and has a throughput of approximately 100,000 polygons per second.

-Nintendo 64 Controller
+Nintendo 64 controller